 - Prepare a list of possible questions for the complainant on the sanctions they are likely recommending.

 The respondent or the complainant(s) may request an appeal of a final Hearing Decision by submitting an Appeal Petition within two (2) business days of receiving the final Hearing Decision.
-The Appeal Petition form is avaialble on our Forms page.
+The Appeal Petition form is availble on our Forms page.

 An appeal is not a do-over.
 An appeal must be based on one or more of the following grounds: